 Also see basic digital fault finding.

-The Leeds local CH will go 56 > 39, which is better for the B group !
+The Leeds local CH moved from 56 to 39, but that is actually better for the B group !

 Emley Moor page jump links :